ramonimbao/rt1w/README.md

 - Implement being able to input random materials via JSON.
 - Implement `--verbose` option input to display all messages.
-- Implement `copies` key in the JSON scenes for all shapes.

 # License